quii/learn-go-with-tests/maps.md

 ## Wrapping up

 In this section, we covered a lot.
-We made a full CRUD API for our dictionary.
+We made a full CRUD (Create, Read, Update and Delete) API for our dictionary.
 Throughout the process we learned how to:

 * Create maps
 * Search for items in maps